 The 12-month rate of progression-free survival was 22.3% with elacestrant vs 9.4% with the standard of care for all patients; the corresponding rate was 26.8% vs 8.2% for those with mutated ESR1.
 A prespecified interim analysis of overall survival demonstrated a numerical trend favoring elacestrant over the standard of care, including in the ESR1-mutated subgroup.
-The final overall survival analysis is expected later this year.
+The final overall survival analysis is expected soon.

 Treatment-emergent adverse events that were more common with elacestrant compared with the standard of care included nausea, vomiting, and fatigue.
 All-grade nausea was reported in 35% of the elacestrant group vs 18% of the standard-of-care arm.
 Grade 3 or 4 nausea occurred in 2.5% of elacestrant-treated patients.
 The rate of grade 3 or higher treatment-related adverse events was twice as high with elacestrant: 7.2% vs 3.1%, respectively.
 No treatment-related deaths were reported in either arm.

-“Patients did not discontinue treatment with elacestrant because of nausea, and rate of discontinuation due to toxicity was generally low in both arms,” Dr. Bardia commented.
+“Patients did not discontinue treatment with elacestrant because of nausea, and the rate of discontinuation of therapy due to toxicity was generally low in both arms,” Dr. Bardia commented.

 According to Dr. Bardia, one limitation of the study is that all participants received prior treatment with a CDK4/6 inhibitor.
 Thus, the efficacy of elacestrant in patients without prior CDK4/6 inhibition is unknown.
 Future studies are planned to explore elacestrant earlier during treatment and in combination with other therapies.
 Currently, a phase II trial is planned to explore the combination of elacestrant plus abemaciclib in patients with brain metastases and with mTOR inhibitors as well as PI3K inhibitors.

-Dr. Arteaga is Past President of the American Association for Cancer Research (AACR; 2014–2015), Director of the Harold C. Simmons Comprehensive Cancer Center, and Lisa K. Simmons Distinguished Chair at UT Southwestern Medical Center, Dallas.
+Dr. Arteaga is Past President of the American Association for Cancer Research (AACR; 2014–2015), Director of the Harold C. Simmons Comprehensive Cancer Center, and Associate Dean of Oncology at UT Southwestern Medical Center, Dallas.